telerik/xaml-docs/controls/radpropertygrid/features/editor-attribute.md

 ## Constructors

-Consequently, __EditorAttribute has a various constructors__ that can be used depending on the necessities.
+Consequently, __EditorAttribute has various constructors__ that can be used depending on the necessities.
 Their main difference is that either the __Type__ of the editor is passed as parameter, or the string representation of the editor's __Type__.

 * __public  EditorAttribute(Type editorType)__